fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 t-SNE-CUDA can profit from building upon existing programs and libraries.
 Not only does this safe development time and resources, but also the existing implementations have already been tested and optimized.
-Thus t-SNE-CUDA can benefit from their performance, which can be seen in the results.
+Thus, t-SNE-CUDA can benefit from their performance, which can be seen in the results.
 The speedups compared to CPU versions are high and the graphical results are indistinguishable from those of the original sequential algorithm.

 ### Comparison of TensorFlow t-SNE and t-SNE-CUDA